 A note about these pages and photographs...

-Of course, our world presents itself to us in color.
-While we might crave simplicity, simply removing the color from photographs will not necessarily make life sharper or better, make our vision clearer, or allow us to slow the world so that we can grasp it.
+Of course, the world presents itself to us in color.
+While we might crave simplicity, making photographs without the color will not necessarily make life sharper or better, make our vision clearer, or allow us to slow the world so that we can grasp it.
 Inevitably we are swept forward and become the future.
 Lives accelerate, become increasingly concentrated, and are saturated with complexity.
-Instead of photo albums, today the textures of our daily life are recorded as magnetic arrays of data on spinning disks, on solid state devices, or aloft in electronic clouds.
+Instead of photo albums, today the pictures of our daily lives are recorded as magnetic arrays of data on spinning disks, on solid state flash drives, or aloft in an electronic cloud.
 These new technologies, we assume, will preserve the arc of past and present.

-Yet somehow the old aesthetic retains importance.
+Yet, somehow the old aesthetic retains importance.
 The technology of monochromatic black and white film images (with myriad shades of gray), printed on photographic paper, fostered a way of seeing and a way of appreciation.
 It showed us tone, contrast, detail, texture, line, form, and--in some mysterious way--atmosphere.
 No matter what the format or color scheme, those elements will also be a part of viewing in the future.
-Photography, in many ways, is a trust, a continuing belief that the elements of a rich visual world are always waiting to be revealed and recorded, everywhere and in every time.
+Photography, in many ways, is a trust, a continuing belief that the elements of a rich visual world will always await to be revealed and recorded, everywhere and in every time.